Tuesday, March 27, 2012

 The Russian refugees were then offered permanent settlement in other countries, such as the United States, Canada, Australia, as well as South American nations.

-Mail to Tubabao
+Mail to Evacuation Center Tubabao

 The cover below was sent by the Ukrainian Service, Winnipeg, to the Ukrainian National Group Representative at the Tubabao Evacuation Center on January 30, 1950.